Narivetta: Marketing

-Kaithapram Damodaran Namboothiri penned the song Minnalvala, which was sung by Sid Sriram and Sithara Krishnakumar.
-The original background score and songs were composed by Jakes Bejoy.
-On 10 February, the team announced that the music rights were bagged by Sony Music India.

 Release

 Narivetta released theatrically on 23 May 2025.
 It was scheduled to release on 16 May 2025 but was postponed by a week.
 The film had its digital premiere from July 11 on SonyLIV.

 Reception

+Critical response

 Narivetta received generally positive reviews from critics.
 Times of India rated the film 3.5 out of 5, calling it "a brave, bold attempt” with an important message, though noting that the script felt muddled and lacked the emotional and cinematic impact of similar films such as Nayattu".
 The Indian Express praised the film’s technical execution, especially its cinematography and editing.
 The review described the film as “a triggering reminder of a dark chapter in Kerala’s history” and noted its effective portrayal of systemic tension between the police and Adivasi communities.

 Hindustan Times commended Tovino Thomas’s performance and the film’s impactful theme.
 The review noted that director Anuraj Manohar delivered “a hard-hitting drama that makes the audience question the system,” designed to provoke discomfort and reflection.